joffb/snompiler/README.md

 + Doesn't support the VGM loop point, it just jumps back to the start of the song
 + Would be good if all `rst` calls took exactly 81 samples
-+ Would be good if the sample wait `rst` call could read its sample wait timer from the data, rather than using `ld de, nnnn` (would save 1 byte per wait)
 + Would be good if it compensated for the cycles spent switching banks - at the minute it takes like 76 cycles which is basicly a sample